zuri-training/Team-109-__-Excel_comp/README.md

 - Highlight duplicates in a single file
 - Remove duplicates and return return a single file
 - Remove duplicates and return 2 files
-- Highlight duplicates and return two files
+- Highlight duplicates and return two files.

 View the live demo of the project [here](https://team-109-excel-comp.vercel.app/)